Mmostafa1999/Doctors-Appointments/README.md

 - **Doctor Listings by Specialty**: Doctors are organized under various specialties (General Physician, Gynecologist, Neurologist, etc.). <br />
 A search function allows users to find doctors by specialty.
-- **Video Consultations**: Real-time video chat functionality for consultations.
-- **Medical Records**: Patients can view and manage their medical history and prescriptions.
+- **Doctor Profiles**: Each doctor’s profile includes: Name, About section (bio and qualifications), Consultation fee and Available booking slots
+- **Appointment Booking**:
-- **Responsive Design**: Mobile-friendly layout for ease of use on any device.
+o Mobile-friendly layout for ease of use on any device.
+Users can view available slots and book appointments with doctors. <br />
+o Real-time updates ensure accurate availability.
 ## Tech Stack

 - **Frontend**: React, Tailwind CSS